 Just like your vehicle, your home’s HVAC system needs regular tune-ups to keep it running smoothly and efficiently.
 Though systems vary based on manufacturer, it is recommended that you get your air conditioner and heater serviced at least once a year.
-During your service visit, an experienced HVAC technician will make sure that your equipment is clean and well-lubricated.
-He or she will also check for any repair needs and recommend the best fix.
+During your planned preventative maintenance visit, an experienced HVAC technician will make sure that your equipment is clean and well-lubricated.
+They will also check for any repair needs and recommend the best fix.
 By ensuring that all of your system’s parts are in working order, you can work to prevent more serious repair needs later on.
 Getting your HVAC system serviced at least once a year will not only help you maintain or improve system efficiency, but it can also prolong the life of the unit.

 Energy efficiency has come a long way in the past few years, let alone the last decade.
 If you have an older HVAC system that is hitting the 10-year mark, it may be time to upgrade to equipment that can provide better energy efficiency.
 Advent Air Conditioning offers top-of-the-line Carrier HVAC systems that help you save energy and cut down on utility bills while staying comfortable.

 Advent Air Conditioning leads the way in energy efficiency.
 Not only will our expert HVAC team help you find the right new energy-efficient heating and cooling system for your home, but we can provide the maintenance and repair services to help you keep it running smoothly for years to come.